tystan/behaviourchange/README.md

 # behaviourchange

-Behaviour change Shiny app with dynamic changes in drop down choices.
+Behaviour change Shiny app with dynamic changes in drop down choices to achieve a specific health outcome.

 # Usage